 No, there is only one type of member.
 All members pay the initial capitalisation, all members participate in the General Meeting, all members have one vote at that meeting.
-Furthermore, to ensure the continuing status as a mutual association, all members must maintain an insurance policy at all times during their membership (new members have a “grace period” so that their first policy aligns with their annual policy cycle).
+Furthermore, to ensure the continuing status as a mutual association, all members must maintain an insurance policy at all times during their membership (new members have a “grace period” so that their first policy aligns with their annual policy cycle)

 Depending on the underwriting performance of MIRIS, the capacity granted is expected to increase to euro 30 million in the third year.

-MIRIS is a European insurer, and can only accept members from the EU, EEA.
-Its license application is for direct insurance, but its Belgium domicile means it can also accept incoming reinsurance where necessary.
+MIRIS is a European insurer, and can only accept members from the EU.
+Its license is for direct insurance, but its Belgium domicile means it can also accept incoming reinsurance where necessary.
 It can cover the activities of its members worldwide (subject of course to sanction limitations), but through policies issued in Europe.
 It has been through a stringent anti-trust review to ensure that the members’ activities outside Europe are not in breach of local competition regulations, and steps have been taken to address issues which have arisen.

 The CISOs of the members have formed a group with two purposes.
 The first is the screening of new members, since the performance of MIRIS depends on maintaining an aggregate risk profile better than the market; the second is to share risk management best practice between the members to ensure the ongoing high quality of the members’ risk management.

 Because it’s a mutual association, MIRIS collects an “annual contribution” and not a premium, although in practice it works in the same way.
 The share of the risk taken by MIRIS will be priced at the same level as the market leader premium, but with a percentage discount.